pantaluna/esp32_huzzah32_battery_voltage_using_lib/components/mjd_huzzah32/README.md

 ## Wiring Instructions
-Connect a LiFePO4 3.2V battery to the "3.3V" pin, or connect a Lion/LiPo 3.7V battery to the battery connector (ensure you have the polarity correct).
+Connect a Lion 3.7V battery to the battery connector (ensure you have the polarity correct).

-Goto the directory ../../development_boards/ for images with the GPIO PIN layout for some development boards.
+Goto the directory ../../development_boards/ for more information about some development boards.

-## FAQ
-- The Adafruit HUZZAH32 is the most popular made-in-the-USA ESP32 development board.
-They are more expensive than the Chinese ESP32 development boards but they are worth the money (Adafruit is known for good technical documentation).
-- The HUZZAH32 will trickle-charge the battery when the USB cable is attached and the battery is connected to the LiPO connector.

 ## Issues

 None.

 ## Reference: the ESP32 MJD Starter Kit SDK